4lex-cooper/LinEQMathGame/README.md

 ### Coding standards

-All code follows to the PEP8 style guide
+All code follows the PEP8 style guide

 ### Variables